 For instance, a humanoid shoulder joint might require ~40 Nm of continuous torque to lift the arm.
 If the chosen actuator weighs 1.2 kg, the torque density is 40 Nm / 1.2 kg = 33.3 Nm/kg.
 This high requirement firmly points towards using a Harmonic Reducer.

-4. ZHR-H and ZHR-P: The Ultimate Equivalents
+4. ZHR-H and ZHR-P: Engineering Alternatives to Evaluate

 For Upper Limbs: ZHR-H Series